Greater St. Louis Area Council: History

 Camp Famous Eagle was the first camp to be built.
 It opened in the summer of 1966.
 It was named for Morton D. May who was the chairman of the committee to develop the ranch.
 May had been a huge force in developing the Beaumont Scout Reservation ten years earlier.
 Because of his efforts the camp at Beaumont was named Camp May.
 Due to this fact the camp at S-F took the name Camp Famous Eagle, Famous for Famous-Barr (part of the May Department Stores) and Eagle for Eagle Trading Stamps, an in-store promotions at the time.
 The Fe abbreviation for the camp is also an homage to Camp Irondale through the chemical symbol of iron.
-A dining hall facility was added to Camp Famous Eagle, opening for the 2015 summer camp season, effectively eliminating patrol method cooking from Famous Eagle.
+A dining hall facility was added to Camp Famous Eagle, opening for the 2015 summer camp season.